viperadnan-git/iHospital/README.md

 ## Features

-- **User Authentication**: Secure login and registration for users.
+- **🔐 User Authentication**: Secure login and registration for users.
-- **Patient Management**: Comprehensive management of patient records and information.
+- **👥 Patient Management**: Comprehensive management of patient records and information.
-- **Appointment Scheduling**: Easy booking and management of appointments.
+- **📅 Appointment Scheduling**: Easy booking and management of appointments.
-- **Billing System**: Efficient handling of billing and invoicing.
+- **💳 Billing System**: Efficient handling of billing and invoicing.
-- **Lab Test Management**: Track lab tests and results.
+- **🔬 Lab Test Management**: Track lab tests and results.
-- **Admin Dashboard**: Specialized interface for administrators to manage users and data.
+- **📊 Admin Dashboard**: Specialized interface for administrators to manage users and data.
-- **Responsive Design**: Optimized for various devices with a native UI.
+- **📱 Responsive Design**: Optimized for various devices with a native UI.

 ## Accessibility Features

 iHospital includes several accessibility features to enhance usability for all users:

-- **VoiceOver Support**: Provides screen reading capabilities for visually impaired users.
+- **🔊 VoiceOver Support**: Provides screen reading capabilities for visually impaired users.
-- **Dynamic Type**: Supports adjustable text sizes for better readability.
+- **📱 Dynamic Type**: Supports adjustable text sizes for better readability.
-- **Color Contrast**: High contrast color schemes are available to assist users with visual impairments.
+- **🎨 Color Contrast**: High contrast color schemes are available to assist users with visual impairments.
-- **Accessible Labels**: All interactive elements have descriptive labels for screen readers.
+- **🏷️ Accessible Labels**: All interactive elements have descriptive labels for screen readers.
-- **Dark Mode Support**: Offers a dark theme option to reduce eye strain in low-light environments.
+- **🌙 Dark Mode Support**: Offers a dark theme option to reduce eye strain in low-light environments.

 These features aim to ensure that all users can effectively navigate and utilize the application.